eight04/custom-input/README.md

 #### token.placeholder: String, required if type is not static

-A placeholder to show when the node is empty, i.e. no value has been set.
+A placeholder to show when the node is empty.

 #### token.value: String, required if type is static